The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Discussion

-\textit{Enabling Synchronization.} Another motivation for this study is the observation that in several practical applications, the type of oscillators, the specific choice of the node-to-node coupling function and of the network topology cannot be changed.
-Hence, it is meaningful to develop strategies to enable synchronization when it would not occur for a given type of oscillators, network topology, and node-to-node coupling. {The MSF approach provides necessary and sufficient conditions for stability of the synchronous state, which makes synchronization outside the intervals predicted by the theory impossible.
-Here we overcome this limitation by means of a simple synchronization strategy that uses a {state dependent} coupling strength in place of a constant one.} Our proposed synchronization strategy is exceptionally successful at synchronizing networks of coupled oscillators.
-By using this strategy we were able to show a significant enlargement of the range of the average coupling strength over which synchronization arises.
+\textit{Enabling synchronization.} Another motivation for this study is the observation that in several practical applications, the type of oscillators, the specific choice of the node-to-node coupling function and of the network topology cannot be changed.
+Hence, it is meaningful to develop strategies to enable synchronization when it would not occur for a given type of oscillators, network topology, and node-to-node coupling.
+Our proposed synchronization strategy is exceptionally successful at synchronizing networks of coupled oscillators.
+The CWN method is particularly attractive because it enables energy-efficient synchronization such that the attractor of the network of synchronized oscillators is the same as the attractor of a single, uncoupled oscillator.
+This is in contrast to, e.g., synchronization induced by a common drive (including stochastic synchronization \cite{pikovsky1992statistics,herzel1995chaos}), in which the attractor of the synchronized network is qualitatively different from the attractor of a single, undriven oscillator due to the presence of the drive signal.
+By using our CWN strategy we were able to show a significant enlargement of the range of the average coupling strength over which synchronization arises.
 In particular, in the case of an A $\rightarrow$ S transition (S $\rightarrow$ A transition) we could significantly reduce (increase) the critical value of the average coupling strength over which synchronization could be established, sometimes by orders of magnitude.
 For example, in networks of Lorenz oscillators coupled in the second state variable, we achieved synchrony for an average value of the coupling strength as low as 1\% of the critical coupling strength predicted by the MSF analysis.